lgreski/datasciencectacontent/markdown/rprog-assignmentOperators.md

     # rightward form
     15 -> x

-Note that the `=` form of the assignment operator is leftward form only, and that it has other restrictions on its use.
+Note that the `=` form of the assignment operator is leftward form only, and that it has other restrictions on its use: `=` is only allowed at the top level (e.g., in the complete expression typed at the command prompt), or within a subexpression within a braced list of expressions.

 Therefore, most people who work in R prefer `<-` over `=`.